Sonu7804/Steganography/README.md

 decode_from_image(): Extracts the encoded binary data from the image. are_values_valid(): Validates the password and image path before decoding.

-# 2. Wave Audio Steganography
-class ExtractWaveGUI
-Purpose: Provides a GUI for extracting hidden messages from wave audio files.
-Methods:
-__init__(root): Initializes the GUI window and sets up the necessary components. create_widgets(): Creates the GUI components, including labels, entry widgets, and buttons. browse_audio(): Opens a file dialog for selecting a wave audio file. extract_message(): Extracts and displays the hidden message from the selected wave audio file. class HiddenWaveGUI
-Purpose: Provides a GUI for hiding messages in wave audio files.
-Methods:
-__init__(root): Initializes the GUI window and sets up the necessary components. create_widgets(): Creates the GUI components, including labels, entry widgets, and buttons. display_logo(): Displays a logo image in the GUI. browse_audio(): Opens a file dialog for selecting a wave audio file. browse_output(): Opens a file dialog for selecting the output path and filename. hide_message(): Hides the entered message in the selected wave audio file and saves the result.

 # How to Run
 Ensure the required libraries are installed (Pillow, pycryptodome, Numpy, Tkinter, Wave).